MESD/SettingsBundle/Resources/doc/index.md

 ###Next Steps

-Now that you have completed the basic installation and configuration of the FcSettingsBundle, you are ready to learn about more advanced features and usages of the bundle.
+Now that you have completed the basic installation and configuration of the MesdSettingsBundle, you are ready to learn about more advanced features and usages of the bundle.

 The following documents are available: